 Component visibility option allows you to hide or display the selected component.
 The hidden component is not visible until it is triggered by a specific action (for example, a click, a press, a mouse in).
 You may want to have a component hidden if, for example, it has animation 'fade from 0% to 100%', and the trigger is needed before the animation starts.

-By default, the components are visible.
-To hide the component, follow these steps:
+The components are visible by default.
+To hide a component, follow these steps:

 1. Select a component from the components menu.
 For example, if you want to hide an image until it is uncovered by clicking a button, select Image.

 2. In the image settings tab, click Size & Position (1), uncheck the Visible feature (2), and click Save on the top menu panel.

 3. Select the component on which the action is going to be performed.
 For example, if you want your image to become visible upon an action on a button, select Button component.

 4. In the settings tab, click Actions -> New Action and select which user action will trigger the further action.
 For example, select Click if you want to see an action upon clicking a button.

 5. From the drop-down menu, select an action, for example, Change Visibility.

 6. If you selected Change Visibility, you will be asked to specify the Action (1), for example, Show, and then select the Target (2), which in this case is the image (Adform banner).
 You have now instructed to change visibility (show Adform banner) upon clicking on a button.
 Click Save on the top menu panel.

 7. You can now click Preview to see how your image becomes visible upon clicking a button.